-9.2 Standard task types
+8.2 Standard task types

 CMS ships with four task types: Batch, OutputOnly, Communication, TwoSteps.
-The first three are well tested and reasonably strong against cheating attempts and stable with respect to the evaluation times.
-TwoSteps is a somewhat simpler way to implement a special case of a Communication task, but it is substantially less secure with respect to cheating.
-We suggest avoiding TwoSteps for new tasks, and migrating old tasks to Communication.
+The first two are well tested and reasonably strong against cheating attempts and stable with respect to the evaluation times.
+Communication should be usable but it is less tested than the first two.
+The last one, TwoSteps, is probably not ready for usage in a public competition.
+The first two task types cover all but three of the IOI tasks up to IOI 2012.

 OutputOnly does not involve programming languages.
-Batch is tested with all languages CMS supports out of the box, (C, C++, Pascal, Java, C#, Python, PHP, Haskell, Rust), but only with the first five when using a grader.
-Communication is tested with C, C++, Pascal and Java.
-TwoSteps only with C. Regardless, with some work all task types should work with all languages.
+Batch works with all supported languages (C, C++, Pascal, Java, Python, PHP), but only the first four if you are using a grader.
+Communication has been tested with C, C++, Pascal and Java.
+TwoSteps works only with C, C++ and Pascal.